Linux KVM: BIG-IP VE Setup¶

 Configure SR-IOV on the hypervisor¶

-To increase performance, you can enable Single Root I/O Virtualization (SR-IOV).
-You need an SR-IOV-compatible network interface card (NIC) installed and the SR-IOV BIOS must be enabled.
+Enable Single Root I/O Virtualization (SR-IOV).
+You need an SR-IOV-compatible network interface card (NIC) installed and the SR-IOV BIOS enabled.

 See the hypervisor documentation for details.

-To complete SR-IOV configuration, after you deploy BIG-IP VE, you must add three PCI device NICs and map them to your networks.
+To complete SR-IOV configuration, after you deploy BIG-IP VE, add three PCI device NICs and map them to your networks.

 Deploy BIG-IP VE in KVM¶